 Achievement: The uniform shows the wearer's activity, responsibility, and achievement.
 What each youth or adult member has accomplished with program opportunities can be recognized by the insignia worn on the uniform.

-Personal commitment: The uniform is a constant reminder to all Tiger Cubs, Cub Scouts, Boy Scouts, Varsity Scouts, Venturers, and adults of their commitment to the ideals and purpose of the Boy Scouts of America.
+Personal commitment: The uniform is a constant reminder to all Lion Cubs, Cub Scouts, Boy Scouts, Varsity Scouts, Venturers, and adults of their commitment to the ideals and purpose of the Boy Scouts of America.
 The uniform encourages them to take Scouting seriously because of the investment in uniforms by parents of youths and by adults.
 The uniform is a way of making visible members' commitment to a belief in God, loyalty to country, and helping others at all times.

 The leaders of Scouting, both volunteer and professional, promote the wearing of the correct complete uniform on all suitable occasions.